“Darling, you feel heavy because you are too full of truth.

 Stefanie started writing and speaking as a way to share the things she is learning from parenting her children, two of whom have a rare, regressive terminal disease, called Sanfilippo Syndrome.

 On November 13 2017, Stefanie’s son, Jayden went to be with his Savior.
-He was a bright and gentle spirit who is dearly missed.
+Just eight months later, their daughter, Brooklyn (9) did too.